celestially/celestial/README.md

 This automatically configures a route for each schema, plus a list route.

-The schemas can be configured/defiend by pointing your browser to /schema/list
+The schemas can be configured/defined by pointing your browser to `/schema/list`

-When you run this example, you can view/add tasks at /task-dd/list.
+When you run this example, you can view and add tasks at `/task-dd/list`.
 Note the default schemas for the example above are automatically created in bootstrap.jsx, and they are "locked" to prevent people playing with demo site from messing them up.

 ##"Programmatic" example